Upstream Gifting and Gifting Gains

 Step up in basis

 You can gift lots of things.
 Stocks, ETFs, mutual funds can all be moved electronically from account to account.
-Once the shares are in their brokerage account, the basis should transfer as well.
+Once the shares are in their brokerage account, the basis should also transfer.

-At death, you get a step up in basis for inherited assets.
-Instead of the basis recorded, once the custodian gets a copy of the death certificate and transfers the assets to your account, the new basis should be stepped up to the date of death.
-Hopefully you die when the market is up, but that’s pretty morbid!
+At death, you get a step-up in basis for inherited assets.
+Instead of the basis recorded, once the custodian receives a copy of the death certificate and transfers the assets to your account, the new basis should be stepped up to the date of death.
+Hopefully, you die when the market is up, but that’s pretty morbid!

 The Usual Point of Yearly Exclusion Gifting

 Generally, we think about yearly exclusionary gifting if you are up against the estate tax limit.
-A couple can give their married child 60k a year.
-That is, each parent can give each of the couple 15k.
-The parents will need to fill out a gift-split form when they do their taxes, but this is a way to get money out of your estate.
+For example, a couple can give their married child 64k a year.
+That is, each parent can provide each of the couple with 16k.
+Of course, the parents will need to fill out a gift-split form when they do their taxes, but this is a way to get money out of your estate.

-This usually works best if you give something that is going to appreciate between now and when estate taxes are due.
+This usually works best if you give something that will appreciate between now and when estate taxes are due.
 So, for example, you could put your business in an LLC and then gift shares of the LLC that will be worth much more in 10 years.
-Then, when you pass, the growth of the assets are in your kid’s name already, and not part of your estate.
+Then, when you pass, the growth of the assets is in your kid’s name and not part of your estate.

 Ownership is also a consideration between spouses in non-community property states.
 There is “gifting” between spouses, but you have an unlimited marital deduction, so there are no limits on intra-marriage gifting.